johnbillion/query-monitor/CONTRIBUTING.md

 Deploying can be performed locally if required:

 	grunt deploy

+You'll need to have `svn` installed locally, but you don't need to know how to use it.

 Assets such as screenshots and banners are stored in the `assets-wp-repo` directory.
 These get deployed as part of the automated release process too, but can be deployed separately if necessary: